mtrx1337/raspiashow/README.md

 Per domain you can specify a timeout, which will trigger the next site.

-## JS Injection

-Optionally, you can inject a custom css file with the "css" parameter.
-If you don't want to, just leave the third item in the list blank.

 ## CSS Injection

-Optionally, you can inject a custom css file with the "css" parameter.
-If you don't want to, just leave the third item in the list blank.
+Optionally, you can inject a custom js / css file from a URL with the "css" and "js" parameter.

 # Reference configuration file